vacp2p/rfc/content/docs/rfcs/17/README.md

 ## Routing

-Upon the receipt of a PubSub message, the routing peer parses the `data` field as a `WakuMessage` and gets access to the `RateLimitProof` field.
+Upon the receipt of a PubSub message via [`11/WAKU2-RELAY`](/spec/11) protocol, the routing peer parses the `data` field as a `WakuMessage` and gets access to the `RateLimitProof` field.
 The peer then validates the `RateLimitProof`  as explained next.

 **Epoch Validation**
-If the `epoch` attached to the message has more than a threshold difference with the routing peer's current `epoch` then the message is discarded and considered invalid.
+If the `epoch` attached to the message has more than a threshold `D` gap with the routing peer's current `epoch` then the message is discarded and considered invalid.
 This is to prevent a newly registered peer spamming the system by messaging for all the past epochs.
+`D` is a system parameter for which we provide some recommendations in section [Recommended System Parameters](#recommended-system-parameters).

 **Proof Verification**
 The routing peers MUST check whether the zero-knowledge proof `proof` is valid.